-Class members will be treated equitably relative to each other in terms of their eligibility for a pro-rata portion of the settlement funds and their right to opt-out of the Settlement Classes.
+Class members will be treated equitably relative to each other in terms of their eligibility for a pro rata portion of the settlement funds and their right to opt-out of the Settlement Classes.
 Likewise, each class member gives the same releases.

-The Agreements contemplate that Settlement Class Counsel may seek an incentive award for the class representative, as has been done in other cases.
-Such awards are justified as an incentive and reward for the efforts that named plaintiffs take on behalf of the class.
+The Agreements contemplate that Settlement Class Counsel may seek a service award for the class representative, as has been done in other cases.
+Such an award is justified as an incentive and reward for the efforts that a named plaintiff takes on behalf of the class.
 Hadix v.

 Johnson, 322 F.3d 895, 897 (6th Cir.
 2003).
 The settlements were provided to the class representative for its review and approval without any discussion of incentive awards, which evinces that the prospect of such an award was not the reason the representative Plaintiff approved them.
 Hillson v.
 Kelly Servs.
-Inc., 2017 WL 279814, at \6 (E.D.
+Inc., 2017 WL 279814, at 6 (E.D.
 Mich.
 2017).
 Plaintiff submits that this factor supports final approval.